Achieve Believe Enjoy

 Our children begin their school life with an appreciation of outdoor learning and education in our Early Years Forest School to a week long residential experience in Kielder for Year 4 pupils.
 By offering swimming lessons for all year groups from Reception to Year 4, our children are well prepared for all water based adventures with the knowledge and skills to stay safe in the water.

 Our desirable, picturesque, coastal location enables us to fully utilise the extensive, extended opportunities within our community.
 The children enjoy many interesting and varied outdoor learning adventures including: healthy walks, ‘Hit the Surf’ lessons, our whole school annual 'Beach Day' and of course visits to St Mary’s Lighthouse.
 Integral to our community is a respect for the coastal area, supported through the annual R.N.L.I day in school.

 We are incredibly proud of our recent prestigious Gold Arts mark award, which recognises the commitment of the school to arts, culture and creativity.
-We are also delighted to have retained our Eco Green Flag for a 4th time and the Gold Sports Mark award for the last four years.
+We are also delighted to have retained our Eco Green Flag for a 5th time and the Gold Sports Games Award for the last five years.

 There are also many whole school events which enrich our school curriculum.
 As a whole school community we celebrate many events including May Day, Harvest Festival, Beach Day, Christmas Crafts days plus regular class assemblies.